LAL-project/docker/README.md

 ### Manual build of the instance

 To build the instance you have to download the `linear-arrangement-library` repository and the `python-interface` repository.
+After that, select the version of the library you want to work with by running

+	$ git fetch origin 21.07
+	$ git checkout 21.07

 Then run the commands

 	$ docker compose up -d --build
 	$ docker compose exec lal-build bash